Tjkallio1/Fullstack-Mooc/Exercises/part 0/newnotespa.md

-    browser->>server: HTTP POST to new_note_spa, includes note in JSON form (includes content and date) Note right of browser: Request header tells server to parse the incoming data correctly, content type defines it as JSON server->>browser: Reponds with status code "201 created", doesn't ask for redirect Note right of server: Browser receives code in JavaScript file, which deals with sending the form browser->>server: The code fetches form element and uses event handler to submit the new note server->>browser: The code creates new note, adds it to the list of all the notes and sends the updated list to browser
+    browser->>server: HTTP POST to new_note_spa, includes note in JSON form (includes content and date) Note right of browser: Request header tells server to parse the incoming data correctly, content type defines it as JSON server->>browser: Reponds with status code "201 created", doesn't ask for redirect Note right of browser: Browser receives code in JavaScript file, which deals with sending the form browser->>server: The code fetches form element and uses event handler to submit the new note server->>browser: The code creates new note, adds it to the list of all the notes and sends the updated list to browser